 It is notable that the SL has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The T7 lacks such a headphone port.

 Studio photographers will appreciate that the Leica SL (unlike the T7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T7 and the SL are recent models that are part of the current product line-up.
-The T7 replaced the earlier Canon T6, while the SL does not have a direct predecessor.
+The T7 is a recent model that features in the current product line-up of Canon.
+In contrast, the SL has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.